 - Assigning values to products

 - Custom Labelling with Label Manager

 What is custom labelling?

-The Google Merchant Centre allows you to split your campaign’s products in to five fields, numbered 0 to 4, and these are called custom labels.
+The Google Merchant Centre allows you to split your Google Shopping campaign products into five fields, numbered 0 to 4, and these are called custom labels.
 You can then assign a definition to the labels and value to each product.
 For example:

 Custom Label | Your Definition | Your Choice of Possible Values

 Custom label 0 |Season | Winter, Spring, Summer, Autumn